uts-magic-lab/htc_vive_teleop_stuff/README.md

 ![controllers.png](controllers.png)

-This image pertains to Valve from [this tutorial](https://support.steampowered.com/kb_article.php?ref=2001-UXCM-4439).
+This image pertains to HTC from [this user guide](http://www.htc.com/managed-assets/shared/desktop/vive/Vive_PRE_User_Guide.pdf).

 Note that the system button can't be read, if you press it, the controllers stop reporting their button presses.
 If you press it again, they will report again.